-- Girl's hair should be neat, simple-styled and well-kept. - Girls who have shoulder-length hair or hair touching their collar must tie up their hair at all times. - Coloured hair is not allowed. - Hair accessories such as hair bands or hair clips must only be in black colour.
+- Girls' hair should be neat, simple-styled and well-kept. - Girls who have shoulder-length hair or hair touching their collar must always tie up their hair. - Coloured hair is not allowed. - Hair accessories such as hair bands or hair clips must only be in black colour.
+No claw clips are allowed.